aphiria/aphiria/README.md

 <h3 id="uri-parameters">URI Parameters</h3>

-Opulence also supports resolving scalar values in your controller methods.
+Opulence also supports resolving scalar parameters in your controller methods.
 It will scan route variables, and then, if no matches are found, the query string for scalar parameters.
 For example, this method will grab `includeDeletedUsers` from the query string and cast it to a `bool`:

 ```php
 class UserController extends Controller